sclabs/private-ghp/README.md

  - `FLASK_SECRET_KEY`
  - `PRIVATE_GHP_CLIENT_ID`
  - `PRIVATE_GHP_CLIENT_SECRET`
+ - `OAUTHLIB_INSECURE_TRANSPORT=1`

+Note that for gilgi cloud deployment we set `OAUTHLIB_INSECURE_TRANSPORT=1` because SSL is terminated by an nginx reverse proxy upstream of this application's container.

 After the first deploy, you may need to renew the SSL certs by running